Omer-Girginer/currencyapp/README.md

 npm run dev

-## Purpose
+## 🎯 Purpose

-The purpose of this project is to practice React development and learn how to build a simple currency conversion application.
+This project was created to practice React development and understand how to build a simple and functional currency conversion application.

-## Author
+## 👨‍💻 Author

 Ömer Girginer